Wologman/Mental_Health/01_Working Alone.md

 [From here](https://creativecloud.adobe.com/discover/article/how-to-work-alone)

 It's OK to find this hard.
 Everybody does, it's a skill in its own right.
-It can be mastered, but it takes some effort, patience and focus on good methods.
-The reward for achieving this is quite good; I can always find other ways to socialise.
+It can be mastered, but it takes some effort, patience and focus on good methods, and good levels of self-confidence.

+The reward for achieving this is quite high.
+I can finally be free from missmatch between where the good jobs are, and where I can live.
+I can always find other ways to socialise.
 Or I can apply these same good habits in a normal office setting.

 ### Skill #1: Silencing inner demons and going with the flow
 The nine elements of flow are: